 The larger the length and width of an image, the larger the image file size.
 The higher the resolution, increasing the quality of the image, the larger the image file size.

 Today, jpeg image files can be tens or hundreds of MB (megabytes) in size, due to the increased quality of digital cameras and image editing software.
-However, it is possible to create very small jpeg image files, often called thumbnails, that is as small as tens or hundreds of KB (kilobytes).
+However, it is possible to create small jpeg image files, often called thumbnails, that is as small as tens or hundreds of KB (kilobytes).

 How to add transparency in a JPEG?